hacker-cb/.cursor/commands/manage-cursor-rules.md

-# Setup Cursor Rules
+# Manage Cursor Rules

 ## Overview
-Analyze project and setup cursor rules in `.cursor/rules/`.
+Analyze project and manage cursor rules in `.cursor/rules/`.
 For new projects: generates rules from scratch based on detected patterns.
 For existing projects: validates and refactors rules against current codebase.
 Handles both initialization and ongoing maintenance.

 ## Common Steps